centreon/centreon-documentation/versioned_docs/version-23.10/update/update-centreon-ha.md

 ## Update process from the WUI

-> Please make sure all users are logged out of the Centreon web interface
+> Make sure all users are logged out of the Centreon web interface
 > before starting the upgrade procedure.

 ### Centreon-Web update